mpskierbg/Analyzing-Motions-to-Dismiss-in-Civil-Rights-Cases/README.md

 This script analyzes your labeled data, runs SQL queries, and generates visualizations. bash

-python 03_analysis_and_viz.py
+python analysis_and_viz.py

     What it does:

-        Loads your manually labeled data from sample_for_labeling.csv.
+        Loads your manually labeled data from your edits above.

         Filters out rows labeled -1.

         Performs SQL analysis to calculate grant rates, trends over time, and variations by circuit.

-        Generates plots (grant_rate_trend.png, grant_rate_by_circuit.png) and saves them in the repository.
+        Generates plots (grant_rate_trend.png) and saves it in the repository.

         Prints key findings to the console.

 Files Overview

-    01_data_acquisition.py: Fetches data from the CourtListener API.
+    data_acquisition.py: Fetches data from the CourtListener API.

+    extract_download_url.py: adds new column to the csv file.

+    extract_opinion_id.py: adds new column to the csv file.

-    02_data_cleaning.py: Prepares data for manual labeling by fetching full text.
+    data_cleaning.py: Prepares data for manual labeling by fetching full text.

-    03_analysis_and_viz.py: Performs data analysis and creates visualizations.
+    analysis_and_viz.py: Performs data analysis and creates visualizations.

-    sample_for_labeling.csv: Created by Step 2; used for manual labeling in Step 3.

-    requirements.txt: List of Python dependencies.

-    .gitignore: Specifies files to exclude from version control (e.g., api_key.py, *.csv).

 Troubleshooting & Notes

     API Rate Limiting: The CourtListener API has strict rate limits for free tiers.
 If scripts fail with 429 or 401 errors, wait an hour before trying again.

-    No Results Found: If the acquisition script finds zero results, try simplifying the search query in 01_data_acquisition.py (e.g., just "motion to dismiss") to test the connection.
+    No Results Found: If the acquisition script finds zero results, try simplifying the search query in data_acquisition.py (e.g., just "motion to dismiss") to test the connection or change the params.

     Column Errors: If you encounter a KeyError, run print(df.columns.tolist()) in your script to see the exact column names returned by the API and adjust your code accordingly.